the-real-i9/i9rfs-server/README.md

 ## Features

+The following is a summary of the features supported by this API.
+Visit the API documentation to see the full features and their implementation details.

 ### File system operations

 - List the contents of a directory
 - Copy, Move files and directories
-- Create, Delete directories
+- Create, Remove directories
-- Delete files
+- Remove files

 ### Storage